mxplusb/project-donut/README.md

 ### Note

 `repo` is designed to use Gerrit, and thus it uses cherry-picking commits back into `master`.
 When you run `repo sync` on an existing workspace, it will overwrite (or fail, depending) your local changes not in the master branch.
-If you aren't interested in Gerrit (which is fair, I like it), then just run `repo sync PROJECT_NAME` to update that project.
+If you aren't interested in Gerrit (which is fair, I like it), then just run `repo sync -n`, which just fetches changes; merging is then on you as a user.